wmfs/tymly/form-maker/README.md

 # Form-maker
-> Automatically generates form content based on all models specified in a blueprint.
+> Automatically generates form schema and editor flow based on all models specified in a blueprint.

 ## <a name="tests"></a>Tests
 ```bash